So you’ve set a date for a Safe Zone Project train-the-trainer visit. Hooray!

 - Participant packets (1 per person in the room; double-sided is suggested; color is great, but not necessary)

-- Facilitator packers (1 per person in the room; ditto above printing)
+- Facilitator packers (1 per person in the room; double-sided, black and white)

 We will send you all printouts (participant packet and facilitator packet) at least one week in advance of the workshop to provide enough time for printing.
 If you need them earlier let us know!